Show or hide the trim guides

 Trim guides are turned on by default in BookWright so that you can view where the expected cut will be made at the printer and make sure your important content won't be trimmed off.

-Below is the trim area in BookWright indicated with a red dotted trim line and a pink shaded area.
-Keep important content out of this area.
+Below is the red dotted trim line and a pink shaded area.
+Keep important content out of this pink area.

 The red dotted trim line represents approximately where your printed page will be trimmed.